AnalyticsAutomated/CommandRunner/README.rst

                     options={"b", "this"}
                     command="ls /tmp",
                     input_data={DATA_DICT},
-                    str_out_str="file.stdout")
+                    str_out_str="file.stdout",
+                    identifier="string")

 You will effectively build the following command::

       ls -a -l b this /tmp > file.stdout

-The command string builing supports some limited interpolation.
+The command string building supports some limited interpolation.
 Anything labeled $INPUT or $OUTPUT will be replaced with the input_string and output_string if you provide them on intialisation.
+Additionally you can interpolate an arbitrary string using the 'identifier' variable.
+Anything given here will be interpolated in to the command string in place of a $ID string.

 r.prepare() builds a temporary directory and makes any input file which is needed.
 In the example given tmp_id="ID_STRING", specifies a path where